New: Mónica de la Torre's FOUR

 Click here to purchase FOUR for the debut sale price of $20.

-Characterized by its rejection of experiential and narrative linearity, Mónica de la Torre's FOUR exposes and deconstructs the scaffolding of time.
+Synopsis Characterized by its rejection of experiential and narrative linearity, Mónica de la Torre's FOUR exposes and deconstructs the scaffolding of time.
 De la Torre posits "all writing is prediction," and the reader is privy to the evolution of the speaker's discourse as her predictions are both fulfilled and disappointed, necessitating amendment and revision.
 FOUR reads like a daydream transcribed, full of meditations on the weather, photographs, strangers on the subway, and the power of language to document, anticipate, and break down the barriers of time.
 When de la Torre writes that "we strive to tolerate being strictly in the moment," readers cannot help but nod in agreement.

-FOUR is composed of four individually titled booklets: Lines to Undo Linearity, Shift, Mariposa Negra, and Photos While U Wait.
+About FOUR FOUR is composed of four individually titled booklets: Lines to Undo Linearity, Shift, Mariposa Negra, and Photos While U Wait.
 The booklets, printed on Risograph in blue, green, orange, and black, are separately bound and bundled together in a wrap-around paper band, which displays the title.
 FOUR is printed in a limited edition run of 500 copies.
 The first fifty copies are signed by the author.

-Mónica de la Torre’s books include two poetry collections in English, Talk Shows (Switchback, 2007) and Public Domain (Roof Books, 2008), and two others in Spanish, Acúfenos (Taller Ditoria, 2006) and Sociedad Anónima (UNAM/Bonobos, 2010).
+About the Author Mónica de la Torre’s books include two poetry collections in English, Talk Shows (Switchback, 2007) and Public Domain (Roof Books, 2008), and two others in Spanish, Acúfenos (Taller Ditoria, 2006) and Sociedad Anónima (UNAM/Bonobos, 2010).
 Her most recent book project is Taller de Mecanografía, written collectively with the late Aura Estrada, poet Gabriela Jauregui, and artist Laureana Toledo and published in 2011 by Tumbona Ediciones in Mexico City.
 She lives in Brooklyn and is senior editor at BOMB Magazine.